ThreatLabz/smokebuster/README.md

 A tool to detect, analyze, and remediate SmokeLoader infections.

 # Compatibility
-SmokeBuster has been tested with Windows 7 through Windows 11.
-The tool has been tested with SmokeLoader 32-bit and 64-bit versions from 2017 - 2022.
+SmokeBuster is compatible with Windows 7 through Windows 11 and supports SmokeLoader 32-bit and 64-bit versions from 2017 - 2022.

 # Usage
 ```